MicrosoftDocs/dynamics-365-project-operations/articles/psa/FAQ-assign-resources-to-tasks.md

 ---
 title: Assign a resource to a task
-description: This topic provides information about how to assign resources to tasks.
+description: This article provides information about how to assign resources to tasks.
 author: ruhercul
 ms.custom:
   - dyn365-projectservice